watertap-org/watertap/docs/technical_reference/unit_models/translators/translator_adm1_asm1.rst

 to develop whole-plant modeling of wastewater treatment.
 This model mediates the interaction between the Anaerobic Digestor Model 1 (ADM1) and the Activated Sludge Model 1 (ASM1).

-The model relies on the following key assumption:
+The model relies on the following key assumptions:

    * supports only liquid phase
    * supports only ADM1 to ASM1 translations